caiopoyares/spotify-react-app/README.md

 ### Using the app

-Login to your spotify account and and use the searchbar to find your favorite band albums. :satisfied: :guitar:
+Login to your spotify account and use the searchbar to find your favorite band albums. :satisfied: :guitar: